 Profile of the Mayor

-Barrie is immensely proud of Southwark and very much looking forward to his year in office, often saying he is ‘Southwark through and through’.
-He is acutely aware that as a mayor taking office in 2020, he faces a number of different challenges due to the restrictions of the COVID-19 global pandemic, stating in his acceptance speech that he must ‘remind myself that I am to be the Virtual Mayor.’
+Sunil is immensely proud of Southwark and very much looking forward to his year in office.
+He's aware that as a mayor taking office in 2022, he faces a number of different challenges that have come about following the COVID-19 global pandemic, and is passionately working towards raising awareness on clean air and the climate emergency.

 Page last updated: 20 September 2022